By OCC Staff

 The methodology for this ranking includes the number of different psychology degree programs available in a school as well as the specific focus of each degree program.
 Deference was given to Applied Psychology degrees ahead of Counseling degrees (which resolved some very close standings!).
 Other, more common factors were also considered: faculty/student ratio, admission, retention and graduation rates of the overall school as well as the availability of financial aid.

 There will be some familiar names and a couple less familiar schools on this list; all are worth the time to investigate for any prospective student of the human mind.
-Online Christian Colleges and Universities is pleased to share the Top Ten Online Psychology Programs for 2018.
+Online Christian Colleges and Universities is pleased to share the Top Ten Online Psychology Programs.

 Between Indianapolis and Fort Wayne lies the city of Marion, Indiana, home of Indiana Wesleyan University.
 In this idyllic semi-rural setting, on the south side of the city, the 320-acre campus enjoys the view of the Midwestern plains and a temperate climate.
 Founded in 1920 as Marion College, Indiana Wesleyan University is a Christian comprehensive university of The Wesleyan Church and is committed to liberal arts and professional education.
 Per the University’s stated mission: “Indiana Wesleyan University is a Christ-centered academic community committed to changing the world by developing students in character, scholarship, and leadership.”
 Indiana Wesleyan a member of the Council for Christian Colleges and Universities, the largest private college in Indiana (by enrollment) and is accredited by the Higher Learning Commission of the North Central Association of Colleges and Schools.
 The University comprises six colleges and schools: the College of Arts and Sciences, the College of Adult and Professional Studies, the School of Nursing, the School of Health Sciences, the Graduate School and Wesley Seminary; it is through these schools that the University offers more than 80 undergraduate degrees, graduate degrees and doctorates.
 In addition to the traditional residential programs, Indiana Wesleyan University offers over 20 online undergraduate degree programs, including a Bachelor of Science in Psychology of Human Relations.